- Manual references

 FP PCBA is there at least, we can see a VFD glass thru the scratched front panel window.

 Panel plastic is definately going to be replaced.
 During disassembly it was literally falling apart.

-But VFD glass looks okay.
-Will see if it’s fully functional upon power up with replacement A5 digital board.
+But VFD glass looks okay!
+Will see if it’s fully functional after power up with donor A5 digital board.